 Senator Althaus reported that the Committee is still working on issues surrounding promotion and tenure.
 Senator Althaus collected the survey results.

-Senator Cobb reported that he had hopes that the University Studies Program would be reviewed just like every other program on campus and would undergo a “program review” instead of an internal review.
+Senator Cobb reported that he had hopes that the General Education Program would be reviewed just like every other program on campus and would undergo a “program review” instead of an internal review.
 Senator Cobb reported that Academic Affairs was split equally on the issue therefore would not pursue it further at this time.

 Senator Ward reported that the Documents Committee met last week.
 They are currently constructing a bill to remove the obsolete language in the Faculty Handbook.
 Senator Ward indicated that the Committee discovered that the Organizational Chart link is not current in the Handbook and asked that it be updated.